California Penal Code 311 Child Pornography Laws

 Title 18 U.S. Code Section 2252 makes it a federal crime to willfully possess, create, distribute, or transport child pornography.

-if you willfully have possession or access child pornography with intent to view, then you are violating federal law.
+This federal statute makes it a crime to possess, receive, or distribute sexual images of minors.
+If you willfully have possession or access to child pornography with intent to view it, then you are violating federal law.

-If you are convicted of violating 18 U.S.C. § 2252 child porn laws, then you could be sentenced up to 15 years in federal prison for each offense, and will be listed on various sex offender registries.
+If you are convicted of violating 18 U.S.C. § 2252 child porn laws, then you could be sentenced to up to 15 years in federal prison for each offense and will be listed on various sex offender registries.

 Will I Go to Jail Charged with Child Pornography in California?